 He has also published papers on measurement techniques for musical wind instruments and the characterisation of distortion in loudspeakers.
 His PhD thesis, Theoretical and experimental study of wave propagation in brass musical instruments was completed at the University of Edinburgh in 2002.
 For full details of my research please consult Jonathan Kemp’s Research Portal Entry at the University of St Andrews.

-My research uses the MATLAB programming environment and I have written a short pdf booklet available free of charge: Introduction to MALTAB (or Octave) by application to musical acoustics.Visit research Page
+His research uses the MATLAB programming environment and he has written a short pdf booklet available free of charge: Introduction to MALTAB (or Octave) by application to musical acoustics.Visit research Page